curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

   - `key` - `Object`: A object with key type and ID as follows:
     - `type` - `String`: Encryption type (symetric/asymmetric).
 Values are `"sym"` or `"asym"`.
     - `id` - `String`: ID of the decryption key (symmetric or asymmetric).
-  - `sig` - `String`: Public key of the signature.
+  - `sig` - `String`  (optional): Public key of the signature.
-  - `minPow` - `Number`: Minimal PoW requirement for incoming messages.
+  - `minPow` - `Number`  (optional): Minimal PoW requirement for incoming messages.
-  - `topics` - `Array`: Array of possible topics (or partial topics).
+  - `topics` - `Array`  (optional when asym key): Array of possible topics (or partial topics).
-  - `allowP2P` - `Boolean`: Indicates if this filter allows processing of direct peer-to-peer messages (which are not to be forwarded any further, because they might be expired).
+  - `allowP2P` - `Boolean`  (optional): Indicates if this filter allows processing of direct peer-to-peer messages (which are not to be forwarded any further, because they might be expired).
 This might be the case in some very rare cases, e.g. if you intend to communicate to MailServers, etc.

 ##### Returns